apache/doris/docs/en/docs/data-table/best-practice.md

 1.3.1.2.
 List Partitioning

-In business,, users can select cities or other enumeration values for partition.
+In business, users can select cities or other enumeration values for partition.

 1.3.2.
 Hash Bucketing